Yashwanth12321/LMS/README.md

 # LMS
-Seperate pages for Admin and User have been created and Menu bar's have been added. run(fn+F5) ->  main.dart
+Add Book Page and Deployment things for ios have been added. run(fn+F5) ->  main.dart
 (to run the code)